Speak to our specialist nurses

 1.15 Monitoring for pancreatic cancer should be considered if you have:

-1.16 If you are having monitoring and don’t have hereditary pancreatitis, doctors should consider regular MRI/MRCP (magnetic resonance cholangio-pancreatography) or EUS (endoscopic ultrasound scan).
+1.16 If you don’t have hereditary pancreatitis, doctors should consider monitoring with regular MRI/MRCP (magnetic resonance cholangio-pancreatography) or EUS (endoscopic ultrasound scan).

 1.17 If you have hereditary pancreatitis and a fault in the PRSS1 gene, doctors should consider regular monitoring with CT scans, rather than MRI/MRCP or EUS.

-1.18 If you have hereditary pancreatitis, you shouldn’t be offered an EUS to test for pancreatic cancer.
+1.18 If you have hereditary pancreatitis, you should not be offered an EUS to test for pancreatic cancer.

 This is because pancreatitis can cause damage to the pancreas which may make an EUS less accurate than other scans.